What is Lactoferrin?

-Besides the major fractions mentioned previously (Beta & Alpha Lactalbumin, BSA, Ig) contained with whey’s macro-nutrient protein, there are a few fractions that are considered “minor” as they are found in a much lower concentration.
-For more Information on Protein Fractions: What are Whey Protein Fractions (Major & Minor)?
+Besides the major-fractions mentioned previously (Beta & Alpha Lactalbumin, BSA, Ig) contained with whey’s macro-nutrient protein, there are a few fractions we refer to as “minor.”
+Minor-fractions occur in a much lower concentration.
+For more information on Protein Fractions: What are Whey Protein Fractions (Major & Minor)?

-Lactoferrin is found in highest amounts in colostrum, the first type of breast milk produced after a baby is born, it is loaded with immune system boosters and benefits.
+Lactoferrin exists in the highest concentrations in colostrum, the first type of breast milk produced after a baby is born; breast milk chock-full is with immune system boosters and benefits.
 Particularly critical for newborn babies and calves where Lactoferrin serves as their primary protector against bacterial infections.
 Lactoferrin can be found in almost all bodily fluids, including -

 - Tears 0.4-1.2 mg/ml